AlexRobinson-/Redux-Fetch/docs/examples.md

 1. If optimistic provided, it will dispatch `optimisticUpdate`
 2. Dispatch `fetchRequest`
 3. Dispatch thunk `connectionStats`
-4. If promise resolves with an object with an 'error' attribute, dispatches `fetchFailure`
+4. If promise is rejected, dispatches fetchFailure with the error's message

     OR

-    If promise resolves with an object with a 'response' attribute, dispatches `fetchSuccess`
+    If promise resolves, dispatches fetchSuccess

 Keeping it simple, lets consider if we just wanted to keep track of the status of our todo api call (we will ignore optimistic updates and connection stats for now).